cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 of analyzing queried results.
 Elasticsearch's use is compatible with multiple languages such as Curl, Java, Python, C-Sharp, PHP, Perl, JavaScript, and more [@hid-sp18-507-Elasticsearch].
+DB-Engines, a

-DB-Engines, a "Knowledge Base of Relational and NoSQL Database Management Systems" ranks Elasticsearch as the top search engine, ahead of both Splunk and Solr [@hid-sp18-507-DBEngines].
+> ``Knowledge Base of Relational and NoSQL Database Management
+> Systems'' ranks Elasticsearch as the top search engine, ahead of
+> both Splunk and Solr [@hid-sp18-507-DBEngines].

 Amazon EMR
 ==========